Frequent Asked Questions

 At the practice we only allow in those patients who have a confirmed appointment.
 Due to social distancing rules and the need to keep the practice free from coronavirus, we keep those entering the practice at an absolute minimum.
 Please contact us by telephone (0116 2674254), email us on email@example.com or through the website contact page.

 Rest assured we now have all the correct PPE available to treat patients if required.
 We follow all the guidance and strictly adhere to all the rules for dental practices.
+In addition to this all members of staff have Lateral Flow Tests (rapid tests), twice weekly to check for asymptomatic staff.
+This gives us confidence that we are ensuring the safest possible environment for all our patients.
 All our staff have been trained in how to work in and ensure a safe environment for patients and for themselves.
 Please make sure you follow our guidance when attending an appointment at the practice.